Sunday, 30 July 2017

 After collecting our luggage and the car (a roomy Nissan Pathfinder) Jamie and Aisling took us to the Esplanade Café at St Clair where we got some coffees "to go" and went for a walk along the beach before heading to their house in Roslyn.
 It is a gorgeous house perched high on a hill above Dunedin.
 Its bedrooms are downstairs and its living room is upstairs with amazing views of the town.

 We chatted over a cup of tea.
-Words just cannot express the happiness I felt at seeing Jamie and Aisling after eleven months.
-Thank goodness that we have been able to use FaceTime to communicate with them over the months, but it's not the same as being with them in person.
+Words just cannot express the happiness I felt at seeing Jamie after eleven months.
+Thank goodness that we have been able to use FaceTime to communicate with him over the months, but it's not the same as being with him in person.

 A Wednesday walk in Rotorua